jennybc/repurrrsive/README.md

 #### GitHub user and repo data

-`gh_users` and `gh_repos` are lists with information for 6 GitHub users and up to 30 of each user's repositories.
+`gh_users` and `gh_repos` are lists with information for 6 GitHub users and up to 30 of each user’s repositories.

 GitHub users.